 Like us, cats can release excitement, energy, stress, and anxiety through activity.
 Scratching is a form of stress release.
 When I open the door, Bella runs to her cornerstone scratcher and scratches out of excitement.
 I then pick her up and give her plenty of praise.

 Scratching is a natural and healthy part of everyday cat life.
 In the wild, cats have all sorts of things to scratch.
 At home, cats may be drawn to couches and chairs for the same reasons that tree trunks appeal to them in the wild.
 Both trees and furniture are big, solid, and can be marked.

 Teach cats to use a scratching pad rather than scratch furniture.
 Knowing that it is important for cats to scratch, it is our responsibility to provide indoor cats with safe, cat-friendly furniture of their own to scratch.

-We designed Americat Company scratching pads to appeal to cats' natural instincts.
+We intentionally designed Americat Company scratching pads to appeal to cats' natural instincts.
 They are extra-large, textured, and cats are drawn to the tree-like scent and surface of cardboard.
 Cats can stretch, exercise, file their nails, and mark their territory on a place of their own.
 Bella's favorite scratching pad is rectangular, and Penny's favorite is in the shape of a heart.